nicokuijpers/QuantumSim/README.md

 The main purpose of this simulator is to explain the connection between quantum information theory and its implementation in Python code.
 Intermediate quantum states are visualised to get insight in the effect of quantum operations on the state of a quantum circuit.
 A number of Jupyter notebooks with common quantum algorithms is provided.
+In addition, the concept of incoherence and quantum noise is introduced and visualised with animations using Bloch spheres.

 Contents of this repository: